A general framework for Krylov ODE residuals with applications to randomized Krylov methods: Residual-based sketched Krylov methods for ODEs

 so that, up to a factor $\frac{1}{\sqrt{1-\varepsilon}}$, the same bounds as, e.g., in \Cref{ex:error_bound_euclidean} can be obtained.
 For example, in the first-order case and under the usual assumption~\eqref{eq:bound exp norm}, the bound~\eqref{eq:sketched_err_norm} turns into

-so that a small \emph{sketched} residual norm guarantees that the \emph{actual error norm} of the sketched Arnoldi approximation is small as well.
-One particular thing to note about the bound~\eqref{eq:error_bound_sketched} is that the constants $C_1$ and $\omega_1$ only depend on spectral properties of the matrix $A$, while typically, error bounds for sketched Krylov methods that have been proposed in the literature so far depend on spectral properties of the sketch-projected matrix; see, e.g.,~\cite{cortinovis2024speeding,GuettelSchweitzer2023,palitta2025sketched}.
-This is often unsatisfactory, as the spectral region of the sketched matrix is typically much larger than that of $A$, leading to possibly very loose bounds.
+so that a small \emph{sketched residual norm} guarantees that the \emph{actual error norm} of the sketched Arnoldi approximation is small as well.
+One particular thing to note about the bound~\eqref{eq:error_bound_sketched} is that the constants $C_1$ and $\omega_1$ only depend on spectral properties of the matrix $A$, and not on properties of the sketch-projected matrix, whose spectral region is typically much larger than that of $A$.
 Instead, in our bound~\eqref{eq:error_bound_sketched}, the effect of sketching only enters mildly through the dependence on the embedding quality $\varepsilon$.

+We illustrate the bound~\eqref{eq:error_bound_sketched} in \Cref{fig:errors bounds ress} for the model problem considered in \Cref{subsec:conv-diff}, together with the bound obtained for the standard Arnoldi method.
+We observe that both bounds predict the qualitative behavior of the error very well, although they overestimate the actual magnitude quite substantially---a well-known phenomenon for residual-based error bounds.
+Both methods and bounds behave almost identical in this experiment.
 We note for clarity that the bound~\eqref{eq:error_bound_sketched} does \emph{not} say anything about how the errors of the sketched and standard Arnoldi approximations compare, though.